MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 import Launch from '/docs/shared-blocks/_launch.mdx';

 # Transition to One Platform
-*This document was last updated on 18.03.2024* (New content: Managing webhooks)

 **Our journey to create the ultimate payment wallet in the Nordics**